The Enigma of the Iron Curtain: Churchill's Defining Moment of the 20th Century

 How It Worked: The Division of Europe

 The Iron Curtain was not just a metaphor; it was a reality that shaped the lives of millions of people.
-So it was a barrier that separated the Eastern Bloc from the Western Bloc, creating a physical and ideological divide that lasted for decades.
+It was a barrier that separated the Eastern Bloc from the Western Bloc, creating a physical and ideological divide that lasted for decades.
 The division of Europe was not just a matter of geography; it was a reflection of the ideological divide between communism and capitalism.

 Common Mistakes: Misinterpreting the Iron Curtain